romanjoe/rpi-crosstools-x64/README.md

 Compiled toolchain for raspberry pi, using crosstools-ng 1.19.0.
 For <b>x64</b> linux system.

 Build was made with the following configurations of crosstools-ng-1.19.0.
-Build roadmap based on <a href = http://elinux.org/RPi_Linaro_GCC_Compilation</a> this manual
+Build roadmap based on <a href = http://elinux.org/RPi_Linaro_GCC_Compilation> this manual</a>

 <h4>Paths & Misc:	</h4>
 * Check <b>Try features marked as EXPERIMENTAL</b>